-Mycotoxins (literally Mold-Poisons) are small molecules produced by organisms of the fungi kingdom, commonly known as molds that are toxic to humans and other animals.
-Although hundreds have been identified, only a small portion are associated with indoor molds and pose a human health risk.
+Mycotoxins (Mold-Poisons) are small molecules produced by organisms of the fungi kingdom, and commonly known as molds that are toxic to humans and other animals.
+Although hundreds have been identified, only a small portion are associated with indoor molds and pose a risk to humans and animals.

-Why can’t you test for mycotoxins and mold inside my body?
+Can you test for mycotoxins and mold inside of my body?

 Which mycotoxins do we test for?

-- Trichothecene Group (Satratoxin G, Satratoxin H, Isosatratoxin F, Roridin A, E, H, L-2, Verrucarin A, Verrucarin J)
+- Trichothecene Group (Satratoxin G, Satratoxin H, Isosatratoxin F, Roridin A, Roridin E, Roridin H, Roridin L-2, Verrucarin A, Verrucarin J)

-Can you test for mycotoxins in my blood instead of my urine?
+Can you test for mycotoxins in my blood instead of urine?

 How do I order the test?